Henry3434coder/VBAPP/Export_page.md

--- Query: Player Passing Stats Report
+# Query: Player Passing Stats Report
+## Purpose
--- Purpose: This query retrieves player passing statistics for generating a report.
--- The report includes the player's ID, name, position, in-system passes, out-of-system passes, -- and the percentage of good and bad passes based on the total number of passes.
+This query retrieves player passing statistics for generating a report.
+The report includes the player's ID, name, position, in-system passes, out-of-system passes, and the percentage of good and bad passes based on the total number of passes.

+## SQL Query
 SELECT
     p.PLAYER_ID,
     p.NAME,